bitcraze/bitcraze-website/readme.md

 * tools - scripts for building the site and running the server.
 See comments in the scripts for documentation on how to use them.

+## Tags and filters

+We are aiming at writing most of the content using markdown.
+This makes it easy to add or change the content without getting lost in styling.
+We use liquid tags and filters to extend the functionality of markdown to generate more complex or specific HTML structures.

+Documentation for tags and filters can be found in the source code for the tags in `src/_plugins`.

 ## Integration with Wordpress

 The code in this repository is the base for all static content on the website.